FT-Water-My-Plants-3/Back-End/README.md

 Create a new user

 ### [POST] /api/users/login
-Logs in a user, recieves a token for authorization
+Logs in a user, receives a token for authorization

 ### [PUT] /api/users/:user_id
 ***RESTRICTED ENDPOINT***